Local Alternatives

 Emma Kefford (Collingwood College) Jill Mitchell (Museums Victoria)

-Local Alternatives has been funded through the Creative Agency Lab (RMIT), Design and Creative Practice Enabling Impact Platform (RMIT), the Victorian State Government, the Climate Change Research Network (RMIT), the Manifold Lab (MMU Strategic Opportunities Fund), a Research Accelerator Grant (Research and Knowledge Exchange, MMU), a Researcher Development Fellowship (MMU), Leverhulme Artist in Residence Grant, Säätiöiden Post Doc Pool (Finnish Foundation), Strategic Development Fund (RMIT Vietnam), and in-kind contributions from Z-arts, the Whitworth Art Gallery, City of Melbourne, ArtPlay, MPavilion, National Gallery of Victoria, Manchester Museum, and Museums Victoria.
+Local Alternatives projects have been funded through the Australian Research Council, RMIT Vietnam, City North Activation Fund, Creative Agency Lab, Design and Creative Practice Enabling Impact Platform (RMIT), Victorian State Government, Climate Change Research Network, the Manifold Lab (MMU Strategic Opportunities Fund), Research Accelerator Grant (Research and Knowledge Exchange, MMU), Researcher Development Fellowship (MMU), Leverhulme Artist in Residence Grant, Säätiöiden Post Doc Pool (Finnish Foundation), and in-kind contributions from Z-arts, the Whitworth Art Gallery, City of Melbourne, ArtPlay, MPavilion, National Gallery of Victoria, Manchester Museum, and Museums Victoria.

 We are also connecting the project internationally through partnerships and exchanges with ITU Copenhagen, Roskilde University, Andromeda Gallery, University of Barcelona, University of British Columbia, the Tapies Centre Barcelona, Cambridge University, UC Santa Cruz, and the SenseLab/3 Ecologies Institute at Concordia University.